Skip to main content

 merge blocked. score below threshold

-Configure without config files.
+Configure without editing YAML.

 Visual editor Severity toggles Bulk enable/disable Rule docs inline